Friday, 19 August 2011

 Recordset position and related repeat regions

 When executing a stored procedure or performing a query, it is highly recommended that your code is as near as possible to the place where the resulting recordset will be shown.
 If we are fetching a list of books to be shown on our page, the code should be placed just before – as an example – the table where the data will be displayed.
 Around the table, we can eventually place the repeat region.
 Then, just after the end of the repeat region, we close the recordset.
-Just to be more clear, let’s see the following structure:1) getting the data
+Just to be more clear, let’s see the following structure:

 2) repeat region start